SonicSkunk/DuckingSpace/README.md

 # DuckingSpace

+### If you're looking to download the VST plugin itself, please visit the downloads section on the [website](https://www.sonicskunk.com/#Downloads) for a direct download.

 ## Description
-DuckingSpace is a reverb audio plugin with built-in sidechaining to allow the reverb to duck the original signal.
+DuckingSpace is a reverb audio plugin with built-in sidechaining.
+This allows the reverb to dynamically duck in response to the original signal, ensuring that your primary audio-signal remains clear and prominent while still benefiting from the depth and ambience that reverb provides.
+It’s a great tool for achieving a massive yet clear sound in your mix.

 For the moment DuckingSpace is only available as a 64-bit VST3 plugin for Windows.

-### If you're looking to download the VST plugin itself, please visit the downloads section on the [website](https://www.sonicskunk.com/#Downloads) for a direct download.
+Mac support (hopefully) coming soon.

+## How to edit the plugin:

-# Setting up the developer workspace
+### Setting up the developer workspace
 ### Prerequisites
 - [HISE](https://github.com/christophhart/HISE/tree/develop)
         Make sure you have a faust enabled version which you have to compile yourself.
 Always use the develop branch and the latest version.